 Looking back at the seventies

-Looking back now I think I can see how so much of seventies life was dominated by a kind of escapism with people seeking relief from the problems of everyday life by retreating into various hobbies, interests and obsessions, from general consumerism and 'Keeping up with the Joneses' to focus on hobbies and sports.
+Looking back now I think I can see how so much of seventies life was dominated by a kind of escapism with people seeking relief from the problems of everyday life by retreating into various hobbies, interests and obsessions.
+From general consumerism and 'Keeping up with the Joneses' to focus on hobbies and sports.
 In my case such interests included making models, art and a growing interest in Science Fiction books and films.
-The Sci Fi boom of this period - led by popular TV series like Dr Who and Start Trek and the large number of science fiction novels published each year - ranged from sophisticated works by authors like J G Ballard to the eventual 'Star Wars' craze.
+The Sci Fi boom of this period - led by popular TV series like Dr Who and Star Trek and the large number of science fiction novels published each year - ranged from sophisticated works by authors like J G Ballard to the eventual 'Star Wars' craze.
 The latter film inspiring a new wave of Science Fiction epics of the juvenile 'Space Opera' variety.
 This again seemed to reflect a general desire for escapism.
 Even growing drug use and teenage music crazes - beginning in 1976 with the Punk Rock phenomenon - could be seen to some extent as another aspect of this tendency.

-My life was no exception to this tendency.
-However certain other activities, particularly my ongoing engagement with the BB, my acedemic ability and model making and artistic creativity, even my Yoga practice, gave me a focus and self - discipline which definitely stood me in good stead for later life.
+My own life was no exception to this.
+However certain other activities, particularly my ongoing engagement with the BB, my academic ability and model making and artistic creativity, even my Yoga practice, gave me a focus and self - discipline which definitely stood me in good stead for later life.
 Indeed other interests such as listening to music and reading Science Fiction and even 'esoterica' like books on UFOs all helped to feed my developing creativity, helping my success in this field.
 On top of all this my ongoing 'Spiritual awareness' even if in the background, kept me aligned to a sense of life purpose which many others clearly lacked.
 Thus reducing in me the need for greater escapism, although our general lack of financial resources was also a definite limiting factor while helping to keep my feet planted firmly on the ground.
 Clearly this latter awareness was a direct result particularly of those two formative experiences - my near drowning at the start of the decade - followed four years later by my initiation by 'King Neptune' into expanded consciousness (possibly with the help of a small dose of LSD in that drink I was given beforehand).

 The decade would conclude for me with a number of new significant experiences, particularly in the autumn and winter of 1978 during my first term at North East London Polytechnic.
 But I feel these are topics for my next series of remeniscences.
 And so my Schooldays (but not my adolescence) were concluded; and an unexpected future beckoned.